 Sustainable Summits: The International Mountain Conference on Environmental Practices

-The American Alpine Club and Denali National Park and Preserve are hosting a summit of land managers, climbers, planners and scientists representing the world’s mountainous regions.
+The American Alpine Club is hosting a summit of land managers, climbers, planners and scientists representing the world’s mountainous regions.
 The conference focus is to shape and share environmentally sustainable solutions in mountain areas along with developing global partnerships.
 Sustainable Summits builds on the successful July 2010 AAC-hosted conference "Exit Strategies: Managing Human Waste in the Wild."

 Presented by an alliance of mountain recreation and conservation organizations, the conference is open to all interested individuals from around the world.
 To foster connection and collaboration, the conference will have a capacity of 150 attendees